 Candidates with significant relevant work experience may apply for an exemption from the currency requirement for a pre-requisite course if they successfully completed a relevant course more than 10 years prior to admission to CPA PEP.
+The inclusion of transfer credits does not impact one's eligibility for a public accounting license.

-For the currency of education policy refer to the CPA Harmonized Education Policies (HEP), Vol. 1 and 3.
+For the currency of education policy refer to the CPA Harmonized Education Policies (HEP), Volumes 1 and 3.